tino/pyFirmata/README.rst

     >>> board.analog[0].read()
     0.661440304938

-In order to get the data at the given sampling rate you can register a callback handler::
+In order to get the data at the given sampling interval register a callback handler::

     >>> board.analog[0].register_callback(myCallback)